Lotfullah21/nextjs/README.md

 ### App Router (Next.js 13+)

-With the App Router introduced in Next.js 13, you handle routes using the new app directory.
+With the App Router introduced in Next.js 13, we handle routes using the new app directory.
 This approach integrates API routes directly into the routing structure, using files such as page.tsx, layout.tsx, and route.ts.

 Create a route file in the app directory.
 For example